Grow Tomatoes in Your Small Space

 Cool: September – November.
 Make sure the last frost has passed before you plant.

-We recomment a minimum of 18 Litres is the minimum recommended size for small patio varieties and larger indeterminate ones will be happiest in larger containers.
-You can plant in a smaller pot if you choose a determinate tomato variety, which stops growing at a certain height.
-Determinate tomatoes form smaller, bushier plants than indeterminate varieties, so need less soil and less staking to support their growth.
+You can plant in a smaller pot of minimum 18 Litres if you choose a determinate tomato variety, which stops growing at a certain height.
+These are the patio or dwarf varieties of which there are many types, Determinate tomatoes form smaller, bushier plants than indeterminate varieties, so need less soil and less staking to support their growth.
 Clay pots are not recommended as the soil will dry out too quickly for thirsty tomatoes plants.

 Some tomato growers suggest planting herbs or other plants in the same container.
-Beginners should refrain from adding additional plants to the container, unless it's a massive container.
+I would recommend refraining from adding additional plants to the container unless it is a large container with alot of space around the centrally planted Tomato.
 You do not want other plants competing with the tomato plant for water or nutrients.
 Different tomato varieties require different spacing, so consult the seed packet or tag on your tomato plant for information.

 The container should have good drainage.